ProgrammableMatterLab/code-theory/README.md

 block is a library designed to study and visualize configurations of magnets and their interactions under rotation and translation.
-When two configurations of magnets are fully attracted to each other, they have a normalize attractive force of -1.
+When two configurations of magnets are fully attracted to each other, they have a normalized attractive force of -1.
 Similarly, when two configurations are fully repulsive to each other, they have a normalized attractive force of 1.

 # Key Components